-Le Marais, literally “the swamp”, was originally exactly that.
+Le Marais, French for “the swamp”, was originally exactly that.
 It wasn’t until the 13th century that convents came to the area and it began to develop life and culture.
-The neighborhood became part of Paris when Charles V reinforced and extended the city wall constructed under Philippe Auguste.
+The neighbourhood became part of Paris when Charles V reinforced and extended the city wall constructed under Philippe Auguste.
 Charles V then moved to the Hotel St-Paul in the Marais, but his successors preferred the Hotel des Tournelles.
 It was here that Henri II died, following a wound from a tournament.
 Catherine de Medicis later had the mansion torn down.

 Today, a trip around the Marais shows the numerous restorations it has seen.
-The neighborhood contains some of the oldest buildings in Paris, and their architectural treasures make the Marais a charming and unforgettable place to visit.
+The neighbourhood contains some of the oldest buildings in Paris, and their architectural treasures make the Marais a charming and unforgettable place to visit.